Shumpei-research/dianote/10_fullmodel/index.md

 ### 1-1.
 Geometry

+We only consider two-dimensional motions.
+We ignore the size of the diabolo axel, such that the diabolos are considered point masses.
+We do consider the friction, in which the radius of the diabolo axel matters and we don't ignore it.
+That is, we consider the axel radius to be negligibly small compared to the length scale of string and point mass motions, which is usually a physically reasonable approximation.

 Let N diabolos on the string.
 We number the objects from left to right, left stick being 0 and right stick being N+1, diabolos being 1,...,N.
 With these numberings, position $\boldsymbol{x_i} \: (i=0,...,N+1)$
  and their time-differentials velocity $\boldsymbol{u_i}$ and acceleration $\boldsymbol{a_i}$ are defined.